 E. Proportion of investments

-A minimum of 10% of the deployed capital of the financial product (i.e. gross exposure) is used to meet the environmental or social characteristics promoted by the financial product.
-Generally the expected range would be between 10 – 50% of the deployed capital, as the core long investment allocation that promotes sustainable characteristics will vary across economic and stock market cycles.
-Other assets may include cash or cash equivalents, instruments held for the purposes of efficient portfolio management, short term tactical positions, short equity positions or holdings of index derivatives.
-No minimum environmental or social safeguards are applied to such investments.
+A minimum of 10% of the deployed capital of the financial product is used to meet the environmental or social characteristics promoted by the financial product.
+Generally, the expected range would be between 10 – 50% of the deployed capital, as both core (long-term, fundamentally driven positions) and tactical (short-term, trading oriented positions) long investment allocation that promotes sustainable characteristics will vary across economic and stock market cycles.

 F. Monitoring of environmental or social characteristics